kubernetes/ingress-nginx/controllers/nginx/configuration.md

 ### Server-side HTTPS enforcement through redirect

 By default the controller redirects (301) to `HTTPS` if TLS is enabled for that ingress.
-If you want to disable that behaviour globally, you can use `ssl-redirect: "false"` in the NGINX config map
+If you want to disable that behaviour globally, you can use `ssl-redirect: "false"` in the NGINX config map.

-To configure this feature for specific ingress resources, you can use the `ingress.kubernetes.io/ssl-redirect: "false"` annotation in the particular resource
+To configure this feature for specific ingress resources, you can use the `ingress.kubernetes.io/ssl-redirect: "false"` annotation in the particular resource.

 ### Whitelist source range